Printlab Autodesk

 Meet Valerie

-Valeria is 66 years young, loves planting flowers and describes herself as a geek and problem solver!
+Valerie is 66 years young, loves planting flowers and describes herself as a geek and problem solver!
 She has had rheumatoid arthritis since she was 3 years old and scoliosis for the last 20 years.
 She started using a wheelchair 3 years ago and since then her health and quality of life has declined.

-To complete your introduction to the Make:able challenge, check out these top 5 tips for designing assistive devices with 3D printing – courtesy of Dave Gaylord, Biomedical Engineer and VP of Product and Technology at MatterHackers.
+Check out these top 5 tips for designing assistive devices with 3D printing – courtesy of Dave Gaylord, Biomedical Engineer and VP of Product and Technology at MatterHackers.

 Before moving on to the next toolkit, you should have achieved the below objectives.